Sridhar-D-A/Py-Works/README.md

 Hi Hello Welcome.

-Created this repo to collate all basic Python scripts.
+Created this repo to collate Python scripts.